cessen/colorbox/README.md

 # ColorBox

-ColorBox is a low-level toolbox for working with color data.
+A low-level toolbox for working with color transforms.

-ColorBox does NOT provide any kind of framework for doing color management or maintaining color pipelines, it only provides the low-level building blocks for doing color transformations.
+ColorBox does NOT provide any kind of framework for doing color management or maintaining color pipelines, it only provides tools for constructing and working with color transforms.
 As such, most people probably won't want to use this crate directly.